 The UMC recognizes two sacraments: Holy Baptism and Holy Communion.
 Communion is the preparation and serving of a meal of bread and wine, elements representing the body of Christ.
 The communion stewards prepare the elements, dress the altar, and assist the clergy in serving communion.
 For a rewarding faith journey, we invite adult men, women, and youth (ages 16-18) to join the communion steward ministry.

 The Music & Choir Ministry welcomes those who enjoy praising God through song.
 Taylor offers many opportunities to worship in song, regardless of previous musical experience.
-This ministry is composed of the Taylor Anointed Praise (TAP) Choir, the Musical Prodigy Youth Choir, Tapestry Young Adults Choir, and the Taylor Made Men’s Chorus.
+This ministry is composed of the Taylor Anointed Praise (TAP) Choir.
 Our Music & Choir Ministry has gone outside of Taylor’s walls and into other churches beyond the Methodist denomination.
-Also, the choirs have been blessed to perform on larger platforms, such as at the Oracle Arena--ministering during games for NBA champions, the Golden State Warriors, and the Harlem Globetrotters.
+Also, the choirs have been blessed to perform on larger platforms, such as at the Oracle Arena-ministering during games for NBA champions, the Golden State Warriors, and the Harlem Globetrotters.
 In 2018, the choirs sang “The Star-Spangled Banner” and “The Negro National Anthem” (Lift Up Your Voice and sing), as the kick-off for the Warriors’ Black History Month Celebration.

 Nurture & Outreach ~ Chairperson, Homerzell Swisher-Harris